-Carl Rogers (Carl Ransom Rogers; 8 January 1902 – 4 February 1987) is an American psychologist and author, and he is one of the originators of the humanistic approach to psychology.
+Carl Rogers (Carl Ransom Rogers; 8 January 1902 – 4 February 1987) is an American psychologist and author, and he is one of the originators of the humanistic approach to psychology and Person-Centered Therapy (PCT).
 Carl Rogers additionally is considered to be one of the pioneers of psychotherapy research.
 He researched if human beings know themselves thoroughly and if they trust in the intrinsic value of their own experiences.

 Biography Carl Rogers